riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 ```

 ### -ICSDateTime
-IcsDateTime is of the form "yyyymmddTHHMMSSZ"
+Switch to convert a datetime to IcsDateTime format is of the form 'yyyymmddTHHMMSSZ'

 Where
     yyyy    is the 4 digit year